boxyhq/website/docs/jackson/overview.md

 # SAML Jackson

-SAML/OIDC Single Sign-On (SSO) service [SSO in a box from BoxyHQ]
+SAML/OIDC Single Sign-On (SSO) service [SSO in a box from BoxyHQ].

-Jackson takes a multi-tenanted approach to implementing SSO, abstracting away all the complexities of the underlying SAML/OIDC protocol.
-What this means is you can enable SSO for all your customers and across products from a single instance of jackson, and works with both SAML and OIDC Identity Provider(IdP)s.
 Check out our [GitHub repo](https://github.com/boxyhq/jackson).

 ## Architecture

+Jackson takes a multi-tenanted approach to implementing SSO, abstracting away all the complexities of the underlying SAML/OIDC protocol.
+What this means is you can enable SSO for all (your) customers across products from a single instance of jackson, and works with both SAML and OIDC Identity Provider(IdP)s.

+Consider this scenario for a customer `acme.com` who is using two of your SaaS offerings.
+For now let's call them `CRM (Customer Relationship Management)` and `HRM (Human Resource Management)`. `CRM` happens to integrate with the customer (of acme.com) facing SAML Identity Provider (Azure AD), while HRM happens to integrate with the Google workspace account of `acme.com` employees.
+Let's see how SSO works in this scenario.

 ![img alt](/img/sso-flow.png)